Surgery: What to Expect

 Medications

 Your care team will tell you whether you need to stop or change any medications.
-If you have questions about medications, be sure to ask in advance.
+If you are on blood thinning, diabetic, weight loss, biologics or rheumatology medications ensure your surgeon is aware and that there is a plan in place to manage them prior to your surgery.
+If you have questions about any medications, be sure to ask in advance.

 Skin Preparation